GoldenStone02/oqs-compiled/README.md

 ```

 ## Debug Commands
-Below are some of the commands that I've used to test to ensure
+Below are some of the commands that I've used to test to ensure cURL and OpenSSL are functioning as intended.

 Test command (Checks if dilithium5 and kyber1024 is accessible using `openssl.exe`)
 > Ensure that the CA.crt is downloaded from `https://test.openquantumsafe.org/CA.crt`